-Almost all the computers (except Apple) sold these days come with Windows preinstalled on it.
-The standard procedure for Linux users is to buy such a computer and then either remove Windows and install Linux or dual boot Linux with Windows.
+Almost all the non-Apple computers sold these days come with Windows preinstalled on them.
+The standard procedure for Linux users is to buy such a computer and then either remove Windows and install Linux, or dual boot Linux with Windows.

 But you don’t always have to go through Windows.
 You can buy Linux computers as well.

 But why buy a computer preinstalled with Linux when you can easily install Linux on any computer?
 Here are some reasons:

 - A computer with Windows always has a higher price, for the Windows license.
 You can avoid that.

 - Computers preinstalled with Linux are well-tested for hardware compatibility.
 You can be sure that your system will have WiFi and Bluetooth working, instead of figuring these things out on your own.